Honors Thesis Program

-The third and final term, the spring of a student’s senior year, includes final data analysis, writing a first draft, and editing that draft—under the adviser’s and Honors Thesis Program director’s supervision—into the final draft of the thesis.
+The third and final term, the spring of a student’s senior year, includes final data collection and analysis, as well as manuscript composition that follows an iterative drafting process under the adviser’s and Honors Thesis Program director’s supervision.
+Students present their finished projects during a daylong seminar and celebration near the end of the semester.
 All students who complete an honors thesis earn a medal at Awards Night during the week before graduation.
-The thesis voted best each year earns a special award.
+The thesis voted best each year by faculty and program administrators earns a special award.

 For more information, visit the Honors Program web page.